BitTigerInst/FalconCrawler/README.md

 Description
 -----------

 **Falcon Crawler** redefines the way people think about knowledge.
-By crawling popular communities like Zhihu and StackOverflow, it smartly provdies the top 5 most relevant questions you need to know about a topic.
-No more endless google searching nor tedious wikipedia reading, just GIVE ME THE FIVE!
+By crawling popular communities like [Zhihu](http://www.zhihu.com/) and [StackOverflow](http://stackoverflow.com/), it smartly provdies the top 5 most relevant questions you need to know about a topic.
+No endless googling nor tedious wikipedia reading, just **GIVE ME THE FIVE**!

 Plan
 ----